-Webinar Date: Wednesday, December 12 at 2:00 EST. Click here to register.
+Webinar Date: Wednesday, December 12.
+Click here to view the recording.

 Speaker Bio: Dr. Phyllis Dininio is a comparative political scientist with over twenty years of experience in international development.
 She is currently a Senior Technical Director at MSI where she is directing a CVE baselines program in 7 countries for the State Department, reviewing USAID CVE assessments, conducting a CVE assessment in Pakistan and leading research on rule of law and organized crime for USAID.
 She has conducted political economy, fragility, and DRG assessments and led research, program design, and trainings on violent extremism, organized crime, anti-corruption, women’s political empowerment, authoritarianism and other DRG topics.
 Publications include USAID Anti-Corruption Program Efficacy in Sub-Saharan Africa; Street Gangs and Violent Extremist Organizations; Organized Crime, Conflict and Fragility; Practitioners’ Guide for Anticorruption Programming; High-level Corruption and Transnational Organized Crime; The Development Response to Drug Trafficking in Africa; Guidance for Democracy and Governance Programming in Post-Conflict Countries; and The Handbook for Fighting Corruption.